sotastudio/TYPO3.Extbase.FlexSlider/README.md

 ### TypoScript Constants

 	plugin.tx_flexslider {
+		settings {
 			view {
 				# Necessary options, if you plan to manipulate the templates
 				templateRootPath = EXT:flexslider/Resources/Private/Templates/
 				partialRootPath = EXT:flexslider/Resources/Private/Partials/
 				layoutRootPath = EXT:flexslider/Resources/Private/Layouts/
 			}
 			persistence {
 				# Here you can set up the Record Storage Page globally
 				storagePid =
 			}
 			settings {
 				# String: File reference to the FlexSlider's Css file - empty this value if you want to include this at your own
 				css = EXT:flexslider/Resources/Public/Css/flexslider.css
 				lib {
 					# String: File reference to alternative jQuery library if EXT t3jquery is not in use
 					jQuery = EXT:flexslider/Resources/Public/Js/jquery-min.js
 					# String: File reference to flexslider library
 					flexslider = EXT:flexslider/Resources/Public/Js/jquery.flexslider-min.js
 					# Bool: Flag to define whether the script shoul be moved to the footer or not
 					moveToFooter = 0
+				}
 			}
 		}
 	}